profclems/glab/README.md

   Use "glab <command> --help" for more information about a command.
   Read the manual at https://glab.clementsam.tech

-## Free
+## Feedback
-  Open an issue using “glab issue create -R profclems/glab” to submit an issue on through Gitlab or open a PR on Github
+  Open an issue using `glab issue create -R profclems/glab` to submit an issue on through Gitlab or open a PR on Github

 Built with ❤ by Clement Sam <https://clementsam.tech>